 Historical trends and current issues related to providing appropriate and equitable experiences for diverse learners.
 Best pedagogical practices, specific needs and abilities of children are addressed.
-This course includes clinical field experiences.
+Ten(10) hours of field experiences are required for this course.

 EDUC 330 ASSESSMENT, MEASUREMENT, AND EVALUATION